Practicing gratitude not only helps you cherish the good that has passed but also puts you in a better position to experience more good in the future.

 We have a suite of best-selling personal development tools that we combined to help you master the art of thankfulness by being aware of, and creating, more good.

-The Gratitude Diary Amplifies and Extends Your Happiness
+A Daily Gratitude Diary Amplifies and Extends Your Happiness

-Finally, the Gratitude Journal is your surefire way to cultivate gratefulness and life satisfaction in your everyday life.
+Our Gratitude Journal is your surefire way to cultivate gratefulness and life satisfaction in your everyday life.
 It not only helps you reflect on and appreciate your big wins and successes, but also the simple and smaller ones.
 Sharpening your mindfulness, it also helps you spot additional opportunities for growth and success.

-Simple living is a philosophy that addresses living with intention by focusing on what matters to you and eliminating the rest.
+Minimalist living is a philosophy that addresses living with intention by focusing on what matters to you and eliminating the rest.
 To us, a minimalist lifestyle entails three things: awareness, clarity, and focus.

 First, you need to have awareness about yourself and how you perceive the world.
 Then comes clarity — about who you are, what you believe in, what you do and do not care about, etc. Clarity allows you to focus so you can prioritize and efficiently allocate your time, effort, and resources to what matters most.